Who we are

 About 10% of all breast cancers arise from hereditary cause ; 60% to 75% of these cancers are caused by contitutional mutations in the BRCA1 or BRCA2 genes (Antoniou A et al, 2003 Am J Hum Genet ; Ford D et al, 1998 Am J Hum Genet).
 The phenotype of BRCA1 associated breast cancers are more basal like carcinoma than BRCA2 or sporadic breast cancer.
 It is reasonable to speculate that in the futur, the treatment of hereditary breast cancer will be condordant with these specific histological and molecular phenotypes.

 The aim of the project is to describe and analyse the phenotype of breast cancers in a population of women with BRCA1/BRCA2 mutated breast carcinoma followed by Dr I. Coupier in the Centre Regional de Lutte Contre le Cancer (CRLCC Val d'Aurelle) of Montpellier.
+The student will acquire knowledge about breast cancer in general and hereditary breast cancer in particular, knowledge about the molecular approaches used for diagnosis of hereditary cancer and more generally detection of DNA mutations.

 This is a retrospective project analysing both clinical and biological data collected from the follow-up of women with BRCA mutated breast carcinoma.
-In addition to collecting clinical and pathological data, the student will be teached in the laboratory about the molecular approaches used to detect BRCA1/2 mutations from blood samples.
+In addition to collecting clinical and pathological data, the student will be teached in the laboratory about the molecular approaches used to detect BRCA1/2 mutations from blood samples

 The role of the student will be to collect data from the population of women selected for this study, to list them properly using appropriate softwares so they can be used for future studies and to compare them with data from the literature.
 The data to be collected will be previously discussed with the tutors.